CHBToken/chbtokenV5.x/README.md

 This way user always knows that the cost in fiat is 5.00 EUR regardless of the current CHBToken price.

-**CHBToken has a secondary chain (CHBTokenDoc) included**
+**CHBToken has a secondary chain (CHBTPaygate) included**

-The secondary chain (CHBTokenDoc) has been developed by the CHBToken Developers and is running as a separate chain to the CHBToken chain to avoid bloat within CHBToken.
+The secondary chain (CHBTPaygate) has been developed by the CHBToken Developers and is running as a separate chain to the CHBToken chain to avoid bloat within CHBToken.

 * CHBToken remains a PoS coin with decentralised approach.
-* The secondary CHBTokenDoc chain has no size limit but is set to a maximum of 1000MB per Document upload.
+* The secondary CHBTPaygate chain has no size limit but is set to a maximum of 1000MB per Document upload.
 * Each user has their own private encryption key and public keys are stored on the public key server.

 NOTE: If a private key is lost then there is no way to recover this key